Last Updated on

 - Automated handling

 Detecting glaucoma through undergoing frequent eye examinations can be a lifesaver.
 An optometrist can help you assess the eye pressure and evaluate the optic nerve health.
-You should also have some basic information regarding the overall health of your parents because diseases such as glaucoma can be hereditary.
+You should also have some necessary information regarding the overall health of your parents because diseases such as glaucoma can be hereditary.
 Watch out for other health conditions such as hypertension and diabetes as you maintain a healthy lifestyle.

 Statistics reveal that at least 2% of the American population has glaucoma.
 It mostly affects people above 35 years and those with other medical conditions.
-Some eye conditions may be hard to treat therefore call for a second view from an eye specialist.
+Some eye conditions may be hard to treat; therefore, call for a second view from an eye specialist.
 Get one that has one of the diagnostic equipment we have reviewed above to assure you of accurate results.

 Eye screening is how to diagnose glaucoma early enough to prevent vision loss.
 You may not have vision symptoms at first, but this should not be an excuse to skip an eye exam.
 A dilated eye exam focuses at the back of your eyes to check for any subtle changes in your optic nerve.
 You should go to these tests once or twice a year.
 It is always better to be safe than sorry, right?